- Understand what Optimizely’s multi-armed bandit optimization is and how it works

 Multi-armed bandits don't use a control or a baseline experience

-Because of this, the MAB results page focuses on improvement over equal allocation as its primary summary of your experiment's performance.
+Instead of statistical significance, the MAB results page focuses on improvement over equal allocation as its primary summary of your optimization's performance.
+This article breaks down the key differences between multi-armed bandits and traditional A/B tests, culminating in a demonstration of how each approach would unfold in identical situations.

 With a traditional A/B test, the goal is exploration: collecting data to discover if a variation performs better or worse than the control.
 This is expressed through the concept of statistical significance.